-Do your homework ahead of time such as adoption to avoid the hassle and scramble when an issue does occur down the road.
+Do your homework ahead of time to avoid the hassle and scramble when an issue does occur down the road.

 Male chinchillas may not recognize that the female is carrying babies and still attempt some freaky business.

-It’s best for the mother and the baby chinchilla’s safety and wellbeing to ensure that you isolate your chin and keep tabs on their behavior and health during the long 110-day gestation period.
+It’s best for the mother and the baby chinchilla’s safety and wellbeing to ensure that you isolate your chin and keep tabs on its behavior and health during the long 110-day gestation period.

-Newborn chinchillas also need time to get nutrition from the mother chinchilla for 6-8 weeks following the birth.
+Newborn chinchillas need time to get nutrition from the mother chinchilla.
+This lasts for 6 to 8 weeks following the birth.

-If your mother is present, you will be able to allow the mother to provide nutrition to the newborns.
+If the mother is present, you will be able to allow the mother to provide nutrition to the newborns.

-In 2-3 weeks, you can begin offering orphaned baby chinchillas chinchilla pellets.
+In 2 to 3 weeks, you can begin offering orphaned baby chinchillas chinchilla pellets.

 Again, if the mom is present you can use the mother for nutrition for a longer period and that’s the healthiest approach to take to ensure your baby chinchillas grow up healthy and strong.

-This post may have seemed long-winded but having a full chinchilla care guide or understanding chinchilla care 101 is imperative for your ability to take care of your chinchilla properly moving forward.
+This post was a bit long-winded, but having a full chinchilla care 101 guide is imperative for your ability to take care of your chinchilla properly moving forward.